Chemistry and Mathematics BSc

 Learning and teaching

-Laboratory classes and project work allows you to gain first-hand experience investigating and applying material from your lectures and tutorials to real life work situations.
+Laboratory classes and project work allows you to gain first-hand experience investigating and applying material from your lectures and tutorials to real-life situations.
 Together, they will equip you with in-depth knowledge, key practical skills and transferable skills that will help you secure a graduate job.
 Our close links with industry also mean that you have direct contact with industry and potential employers from an early stage in your course.

-You’ll be assigned a personal tutor to guide you through your studies, and you will receive support from fellow students through our peer mentoring scheme.
-Peer mentors are students who are on your course, but are in Years two, three or four.
-They’ll help you when you arrive at University and throughout your first year.
+You’ll be assigned a personal tutor to guide you through your studies, and you'll receive support from fellow students through our peer mentoring schemeThey’ll help you when you arrive at university and throughout your first year.
 You’ll meet your peer mentors during your first week for a social activity.

 Watch our taster lectures to get a flavour of what it’s like to study at Leeds: